-Whether you are using an entry-level or a top-of-the-line Nikon DSLR, there is a special button on the back of your camera labeled “AE-L / AF-L” that can be quite useful in many situations.
-After I wrote the Autofocus Modes article, I received several requests from our readers, asking me to explain what the AE-L / AF-L button does, when it should be used and how it can be combined with different autofocus modes.
-In this article, I will try to go through this button in depth and explain how I personally use it on my cameras.
+Whether you are using a DSLR or a mirrorless camera, the might be a special button on the back of it labeled “AEL” or “AE-L / AF-L” (in the case of Nikon) that can be quite useful in many situations.
+In this article, I will explain what the AE-L / AF-L button does, when it should be used, and how it can be combined with different autofocus modes.
+I will also demonstrate how I personally use this button on my cameras when I set them up.

 AutoExposure-Lock / AutoFocus-Lock